Bettomatt/CIP_FS25_211/README.md

 All team members contributed to all stages of the project (data collection, transformation and analysis).
 However, specific areas of focus were:

-**Tobias Schöpfer:** Focused on data cleansing, creating weather-related categories and performing exploratory data analysis using various visualizations (boxplots, heatmaps).
+**Tobias Schöpfer:** Focused on data cleansing, creating weather-related categories and analyzing weather impacts on delays using various visualizations (boxplots, heatmaps).

 **Mattia Bettoja:** Primarily responsible for data collection, including accessing APIs (SBB, Open-Meteo) and downloading historical datasets for trains and weather.
 Also contributed to structuring and preparing the data for merging and analysis.